AdaCore/ada_language_server/doc/refactoring_tools.md

 * Adds a new parameter to a subprogram.
 * All subprogram specs are updated.
 * Only parameters with correct syntax are accepted.
-* The new parameter type is infered when only the name is provided.
+* The new parameter type is inferred when only the name is provided.
-* The new parameter location is infered from the cursor position.
+* The new parameter location is inferred from the cursor position.

 See `src/lal_refactor-subprogram_signature.ads` in [LAL Refactor repository](https://github.com/AdaCore/lal-refactor).